reproducibility-reviews/reproducibility-reviews/README.md

 ## Extracting the reviews

-You need to run the notebook `0. extract_reviews.ipynb` to extract the reviews of papers accepted at MICCAI conferences.
+The reviews from MICCAI 2023 have already been extracted.
+If you wish, you may redo the extraction with the notebook `0. extract_reviews.ipynb`.
+This extracts the reviews of papers accepted at MICCAI conferences.
 By default, reviews from 2023 are extracted but you can change it to 2022.
 Note that we extract only the first 3 reviews for each paper to have a constant number of reviews in the analysis.

 ### Output files